nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Displaying supper menu: `menu`

-Lists the current menu from the currently selected vendor.
+Displays the current menu from the currently selected vendor.

 Format: `menu`